On the central limit question for strictly stationary, reversible Markov chains: The unbounded case --- with quantiles

-(A) Theorem \ref {thm5.2} (in the case $\sigma^2 > 0$) and Theorem \ref {thm5.3} each involve strictly stationary sequences that satisfy $\liminf_{n \to \infty} n^{-1} \var(\, \sum_{k=1}^n X_k) > 0$.
+\begin{remark} (A) Theorem \ref {thm5.2} (in the case $\sigma^2 > 0$) and Theorem \ref {thm5.3} each involve strictly stationary sequences that satisfy $\liminf_{n \to \infty} n^{-1} \var(\, \sum_{k=1}^n X_k) > 0$.
 The ``trade-off'' between those two theorems is essentially as follows: (i) In Theorem \ref {thm5.2} the normalizing constant (for convergence to a normal law) is of a ``standard'' type (that is, $\asymp 1/\sqrt n$\ ), while in Theorem \ref {thm5.3} that is not necessarily the case. (ii) On the other hand, Theorem \ref {thm5.3} involves a marginally slower mixing rate assumption than in Theorem \ref {thm5.2}.

-(B) In its own way, Theorem \ref {thm5.2} is as sharp as possible, right at the borderline.
+(B) In its own way, Theorem \ref {thm5.2} is very sharp.
 If its mixing rate assumption were weakened at all (without any other change in the assumptions), then its conclusion as stated could fail to hold.

 For mixing rates of the ``power type'' form $O(n^{-a})$ where $a > 1$, that was shown with a class of counterexamples --- strictly stationary, reversible Markov chains --- constructed by Doukhan et al.\ [\cite {ref-journal-DMR1994}, Theorems 2 and 5 and Corollary 1].
 (The property of ``reversibility'' was apparently not mentioned explicitly there.)